Dianka05/ds-express-errors/README.md

 You can customize the structure of the error response sent to the client.
 This is useful if you need to adhere to a specific API standard (e.g., JSON:API) or hide certain fields.

-Also you can customize dev environment by using `devEnviroments: []`
+Also you can customize dev environment by using `devEnvironments: []`

 Use `setConfig` before initializing the error handler middleware.